Eileen-Precious/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 8-print_array.c - Write a function that prints n elements of an array of integers, followed by a new line.

 9-strcpy.c - Write a function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest.

+100-atoi.c - Write a function that convert a string to an integer.

+101-keygen.c - Create a program that generates random valid passwords for the program 101-crackme.

+_putchar.c - writes the character c to stdout

+main.h - The prototypes of all your functions and the prototype of the function _putchar should be included in your header file called main.h